Surgical Procedures: Prostatectomy

 • Shortness of breath, chest pain and/or swollen tender legs.

-• No urine in catheter bag or if you are having difficulty urinating.
+• No urine in catheter bag or if you are having a hard time urinating.

 • Leaking urine while the catheter is in.

-• Any changes to your urine such as blood in the urine, gritty material or stones in the catheter bag, abnormal urine color or foul-smelling urine.
+• Any changes to your urine, such as blood, gritty material or stones in the catheter bag, abnormal color, or foul-smelling urine.

 • Problems with your catheter, or if it falls out.